cdig/cd-module/README.md

 ```

 Paste it in to your Terminal.
 Stuff will start running.
-It'll clear your screen when done.
+Go make a coffee.
+Talk to Mark for a bit.
+Eventually, the upgrade process will finish, and you're ready to move on.

 ![](http://lunchboxsessions.s3.amazonaws.com/static/github-cd-module-readme/jacket.jpg)

-### Lemma Three
+### Upgrade Lemma Three

 Run the `gulp` command.
 You'll either have a spectacular display of error fireworks — call Ivan! — or your newly upgraded module will pop up in your favorite web browser.
 Welcome to the future!